aleen42/PersonalWiki/projectManagement/review/review.md

 - Customer requirements are an important aspect of the quality planning process.

-> *<strong>wrong reason</strong>: it is important to describe key factors that directly contribute to meeting the customer’s requirements*
+> *<strong>wrong reason</strong>: it is important to describe key factors that directly contribute to meeting the customer's requirements*

 - Reliability is the ability of a product or service to perform as expected under deviant(異常的) conditions.